4 Factors of Private Mortgage Financing

 2) Credit History

-Been rejected from the banks due to a bad credit history?
+Been rejected by the banks due to a bad credit history?
 For clients that need to rebuild their credit by consolidating existing loans or that have recently come out of bankruptcy, private mortgage lenders are willing to offer mortgages with no credit checks or income qualifications.
 Lenders build a deal primarily on the property value, location, and equity.

 3) Employment or Down Payment Complications